scikit-build/scikit-build/README.rst

 * All deprecated setuptools/distutils features are also deprecated in scikit-build, like the ``test`` command, ``easy_install``, etc.
-* Python 3.6
-  support is deprecated, as setuptools, pytest, and everything else we use has dropped it already.
 * Older versions of CMake (<3.15) are not recommended; a future version will remove support for older CMake's (along with providing a better mechanism for ensuring a proper CMake is available).